axondeepseg/axondeepseg/docs/source/documentation.rst

     conda search python

-If a list of available Python versions are displayed and versions >=3.7.0 are available, you may skip to the next section (Git).
+If a list of available Python versions are displayed and versions >=3.7.0 are available, you may skip to the next section (git).

 Linux
 ~~~~~